-You can save converted disks locally on any server added to the backup infrastructure or place disks on a datastore connected to an ESXi host (for VMDK disk format only).
-VMDK disks can be restored as thin provision and thick disks.
+You can export the converted disks to any server added to the backup infrastructure or place disks on a datastore connected to an ESXi host (for VMDK disk format only).
+VMDK disks can be exported as thin provision and thick disks.
 VHD/VHDX disks are always exported as dynamically expanding.

 Veeam Backup & Replication supports batch disk export.
 For example, if you choose to export 2 instance disks, Veeam Backup & Replication will convert them to 2 virtual disks and store these disks in the specified location.